Preparing your own green wood bowl blanks requires labor and time but the entire green wood bowl blank making process is incredibly rewarding.

 Drying Green Wood Bowls

 One method for drying bowls is to use a product called desiccant.
-Desiccant beads can be found in little packets sometimes included in product packaging to keep the product dry.
+Desiccant beads make of silica gel can be found in little packets sometimes included in product packaging to keep the product dry.
 Believe it or not, these desiccant beads can be purchased in one-gallon quantities and used to dry green wood bowls.

 This product has a color indicator that changes when the beads are saturated with moisture.
 Spread them on a cookie sheet and place them in an oven at 250° and they will dry and become reusable.